 Microsoft Word‘s inclusive language checker is another example of a gender writing analysis tool.
 You can find steps for turning on settings to flag gender writing bias (& other types of bias) in this post, How to Check for Inclusive Language in Microsoft Word.

 The inclusive language “gender writing analyzer” is only available in the version of Word that comes with a Microsoft 365 subscription.
-Pricing varies depending on which plan you choose; visit the website for details.
+You can activate the checker by navigating through File>Options>Proofing>Settings and selecting the Gender Neutral option.

 Note: If you enjoyed these tools, you might also like our post on the Top 7 Augmented Writing Tools for Job Descriptions.